Long Island Divorce Lawyers Answer Common Divorce Questions

 Long Island Divorce Lawyer explains residency requirements to file for divorce in Nassau County or Suffolk County Supreme Court.

-Areas of divorce expertise for Long Island, NY divorce attorney Robert E. Hornberger, Esq., P.C.
+Areas of divorce expertise for Long Island, NY divorce attorney Hornberger Verbitsky, P.C.